niallhatton/Scooters/README.md

    6. The nav bar was test on all screen sizes to ensure it shirnks as expected.
    7. The social icons display and link correctly.
    8. The cities section display and shrink while maintaining responsiveness.
-   9. Code has been successfully tested through the [Markup Validator](https://validator.w3.org/) no errors found only warnings which I do not believe to a problem.
+   9. Code has been successfully tested through [Markup Validator](https://validator.w3.org/)

 2. About Us page: